 1. An open draw will be made publicily by the Competition Secretary in the presence of at least two witnesses whose names will appear on the sheets sent to clubs.

 2. All matches to have a time limit of three hours thirty minutes including trial ends, and the jack shall not be cast after that time has expired.
 In the event of the jack being hit off the rink it will be replaced at a predetermined point(s) on the rink before the next bowl is delivered or the end decided.
-Within the constraints of the said time limits the number of ends will be as follows:- Pairs, Triples, Rinks & open Over 60 Singles 18 ends, Men's Singles 21 up, Men's Sets Singles best of 3 sets (two by 7 ends and a 3 end tie break if the set scores are 1-1 and open Under 25 Singles best of 3 sets (two by 7 ends and a 3 end tie break if the set scores are 1-1.
+Within the constraints of the said time limits the number of ends will be as follows:- Pairs, Triples, Rinks & open Over 60 Singles 18 ends, Men’s Singles 21 up, Men’s Sets Singles, 2 sets of 9 ends and a 3 end tie break if the set scores are 1-1 and open Under 25 Singles.
+2 sets of 7 ends and a 3 end tie break if the set scores are 1-1.

 3. All players to share rink fees to the Host Club, excluding the Finals, when the County will pay.